Relativistic diffusion in random gluon fields

 In this paper we start from the basic principles of quantum gauge theory at finite temperature.
 We assume the gauge and Lorentz covariance in the most general form.
 It is known that the thermodynamic equilibrium is defined in the rest frame.
 Then, if the finite temperature theory is Lorentz covariant then it can be transformed to an arbitrary Lorentz frame described by a unit time-like four-vector $w^{\mu}$.
-We assume that the two-point function of gauge invariant field strength \cite{bial}\cite{man} $F_{\mu\nu}(x)$ depends on two four-vectors the position $x$ and the frame $w$.
-It comes out that the diffusion generator depends only on the form of the two-point function at coinciding points.
+We consider the two-point function of gauge covariant field strength \cite{bial}\cite{man} $\hat{F}_{\mu\nu}(x)$.
+We show that the generator of the diffusion of momentum depends only on the form of the two-point function of $\hat{F}_{\mu\nu} $ at coinciding points.
 The diffusion tensor can be related to the energy-momentum tensor of gluons in the thermal state.
 We do not assume that the particles (quarks) are on the mass-shell as we did in the case of (zero-temperature) QED in \cite{habajpa}.
 Only free stable particles satisfy the mass-shell condition.
 Relaxing this condition allows an explicit use of the Lorentz covariance ( four independent components of the momentum;the transport theory for particles with a continuous mass spectrum has been discussed also in ref.\cite{mrow}).
+In this paper we extend the covariant calculation of the diffusion in momentum space derived for QED at finite temperature in \cite{habajpa2} to QCD.
+For this purpose we apply the Wong approximation for quark dynamics in QCD.
 The plan of the paper is the following.
 In sec.2 we formulate the Wong equation in the random field.
 In sec.3 we calculate the expectation value of the random evolution (the square of the Liouville operator) which determines the diffusion generator.
-In sec.4 we take the diffusion model resulting from the quantum gauge theory at finite temperature as the starting point of the statistical mechanics of diffusing particles.
-We define the energy, free energy and entropy satisfying the second law of thermodynamics.
-We initiate a hydrodynamic description of the gas of diffusing particles.
-The aim is to develop a macroscopic hydrodynamics on the basis of quantum gauge theory to supplement the phenomenological approach of Israel and Stuart \cite{israel} usually applied in heavy ion collisions \cite{rom}.
+We discuss the resulting diffusion equation and its applications.